dapr/docs/daprdocs/content/en/reference/api/cryptography_api.md

 #### Response Body
-The response to an encryption request will have its content type header set to `application/octet-stream` as it will return an array of bytes with the encrypted payload.
+The response to an encryption request will have its content type header set to `application/octet-stream` as it returns an array of bytes with the encrypted payload.

 #### Response Codes
 | Code | Description                                                             |